Hepatic epithelioid hemangioendothelioma

 They tend to be multiple solid tumor nodules located in a predominantly peripheral distribution, which coalescence into individual nodules.
 Lesions adjacent to the capsule often produce hepatic capsular retraction.

 Usually seen as hepatic lesions that are predominantly hypoechoic; however, hepatic lesions can also have mixed echotexture or be predominantly hyperechoic.

 Typically seen as multiple hypoattenuating lesions in both hepatic lobes that coalesce to form larger confluent hypoattenuating regions in a peripheral or subcapsular distribution, with a halo or target pattern of enhancement in larger lesions.
 Subcapsular lesions often present with capsular retraction.
 Hepatic or portal veins or their branches may taper and terminate at or just within the edge of these lesions (lollipop sign).

-- C+ (Gd): some lesions demonstrate either a peripheral halo or a target-type enhancement pattern after administration of a gadolinium-based contrast agent, with an occasional thin peripheral hypointense rim.
+T1 C+ (Gd): some lesions demonstrate either a peripheral halo or a target-type enhancement pattern after administration of a gadolinium-based contrast agent, with an occasional thin peripheral hypointense rim

-Ferumoxide-enhanced T2-weighted images may help physicians distinguish tumor margins
+Ferumoxide-enhanced T2-weighted images may aid in distinguishing tumor margins.

 Treatment and prognosis